 Italian for "when dry;" painting with dry pigments in organic binders such as casein, egg, oils, or waxes.

-A stencil of the major shapes of the painting transferred to the wall before actual painting begins, sometimes called the cartoon.
+A stencil of the major shapes of the painting is transferred to the wall before the actual painting begins, sometimes called the cartoon.
 On the dried arriccio, the artist sketches the sinopia, usually first with charcoal and then with a lime-compatible pigment mixed in water.
 The sinopia is then traced onto paper to serve as a guide for continued work.
-The paper sinopia is then placed over the fresh intonaco and the image transferred to it in one of two ways: (1) by gently incising the lines of the drawing through the paper into the plaster or (2) by dusting dry, dark pigments through perforations in the paper along the lines of the drawing ("pouncing").
+The paper sinopia is then placed over the fresh intonaco, and the image is transferred to it in one of two ways: (1) by gently incising the lines of the drawing through the paper into the plaster or (2) by dusting dry, dark pigments through perforations in the paper along the lines of the drawing ("pouncing").